6auki/Automata-Simulator/README.md

 Run the Python Visualizer
 - Go to the visualization folder
   - `cd "visualization_folder"`
-- Run the Python script
+- Run the Python script (you have to modify script or add the missing py files for visualizations)
   - `py visualize_all.py` or `python visualize_all.py`